Our RPTU story

 or at

-Due to the high level of interest in mentoring among female first-year students, the team at the Equal Opportunities, Diversity and Family Office is pleased to welcome additional female students in higher semesters who have the time and inclination to support a female first-year student as a mentor at the start of her studies.
-Christine Klein will be happy to tell interested students more about it.
+Due to the high level of interest shown by first-year students in mentoring, the team at the Equal Opportunities, Diversity and Family Office would be delighted to hear from other female students in higher semesters who have the time and inclination to support a first-year student as a mentor at the start of her studies.
+If you are interested, Christine Klein will be happy to tell you more.